 Android Ecosystem: 2008-2018

-Some time in 2018 I realised we’ve reached that point in the Android ecosystem that so many platforms reach as they approach the 10 year mark.
-There was more stuff coming out than it was possible to keep up with, or even try out.
-So I thought, let’s draw up a high level map of most things Android developers have come into contact with, in general, since the start.
-Links to large-sized files are at the end…...
+Some time in 2018 I realised the Android ecosystem had been around over 10 years and there was more stuff coming out than it was possible to keep up with.
+So I thought it’d be fun to draw up a high level map of most things Android developers have come into contact with, in general, since the start.
+Links to large-sized files are at the end… Roughly speaking as you move out from the centre you are moving forward in time, although to group some items by theme I bend the rules.
+The lines represent relationships, though not always direct, and the dotted boxes are things that may no longer be in active use.
+There are also some 3rd-party honourable mentions in there. ...

 Value Objects in Java with AutoValue and Lombok